fctr828/AWS-SAA-C02-Course/README.md

 - You can connect to NAT instance just like any other instance, you can use them as Bastion host or can use them for port forwarding.
 - With NAT Gateway it is not possible, it is managed service.
 NAT Gateway cannot be used as Bastion host and it cannot do port forwarding.
 - You cannot use SG with NATGW, you can only use NACLs.
-- NAT is not required for IPv6.
+- NATGW don't work with IPv6.
+NAT is not required for IPv6.
 Inside AWS all IPv6 addresses are publicly routable.
 IG works with all IPv6 addresses directly.
 - That means if you choose to make an instance in private subnet that have a default IPv6 route to IG, it'll become public instance.
 - Managed service, scales up to 45 Gbps.
 Can deploy multiple NATGW to increase bandwidth.